wasimaj4/KommatiPara1/README.md

 1. The application takes three command-line arguments:
    - Path to the client information dataset
    - Path to the financial details dataset
-   - Countries to filter (e.g., "United Kingdom,Netherlands")
+   - Countries to filter (e.g., ["United Kingdom","Netherlands"]

 2. It uses PySpark to efficiently process the large datasets:
    - Filters clients based on specified countries